 Notice how Paul becomes more than a mean man.
 If we only wrote the first two sentences, we wouldn't begin to suspect the reasons for his behavior and anger.
 While all the additional details can't explain away everything, we can catch a glimpse of his life and choices.

 If they owned slaves, told racists jokes, or did anything that modern eyes would find oppressive.
 Write the stories down.
 Be as objective and unbiased as possible to see how the successive generations changed (or didn't).
 In the truth lies the stories of healing and hope for the future.

 Our ancestors lived in a certain time and specific place.
 What do you know about that place?
 What do you know about the times they lived?

 When a woman gave birth shortly after her husband enlisted in the Civil War, how did that play on her emotions?

-This sentiment is promoted by writer Jeff Goins, the AARP magazine, in TedEx talks, and a show called Story Trekk.
-Capture the stories, no matter how small.
+Think of it this way.
 As a descendant, wouldn’t you give great sums to know small details about your ancestors, no matter how small?

 Discover More Family History Writing Tips and Examples: